sardonicism-04/TheReposterminator/doc/subreddit-config.md

 **Default: 90**

 This option controls how similar (by percentage) 2 images have to be to be considered the same.
 This setting applies when the bot automatically scans a post, *not* when it is mentioned.

+`remove_sentry_commands`

+**Default: true**

+This option controls whether or not the bot will remove its automated comments after making them.
+Defaults to removing them, but disabling this can be useful in certain scenarios.